acseo/select-autocomplete-bundle/README.md

 Providers classes are used to **retrieve search results** form database and **transform form view data** to model object.

-2 providers are included by default : ORMDataProvider and ODMDataProvider which supports multiple db connexions.
-You can create your provider for specific model class or specific database.
+2 Doctrine providers are included by default : ORMDataProvider and ODMDataProvider which supports multiple db connexions.

+You can create your own provider for specific model class or specific database.
 This is an arbitrary example :

 ```php
 <?php